-Too often the party liable to pay for construction work or related goods or services the respondent has manufactured a dispute to deny, or try to delay, payment.
+Too often the party liable to pay for construction work or related goods or services (the respondent) has manufactured a dispute to deny, or try to delay, payment.
 In other situations, respondents have tried to string out the time for payment with promises of future work if only the claimant just waited a bit longer.

 In order to commence a claim under the Act there must be a Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in Victoria.

-Timeframes under the Act are all important.
+Time frames under the Act are all important.
 The Act requires the claimant to take different actions based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this the payment schedule) within defined times.
 Failure by the claimant to follow the strict requirements of the Act will cause an adjudication application to fail.

 Navigating this website

+The adjudication process may seem difficult when first encountered.
+Actually it is not.
 When an important term used by the Act is first encountered in the text, it is highlighted in blue.
-Passing the mouse over the term causes a grey box to pop-up with a simple explanation of the term.
+Passing the mouse over the term causes a grey box to "pop-up" with a simple explanation of the term.

-We have attempted to explain each step of the processes under the Act simply by using a flowchart which alerts claimants and respondents (parties) under the Act to their major rights and obligations.
+We explain each step under the Act in a simple manner by using our unique flowchart.
 The flowchart is interactive.
-This means that when the mouse is moved over a box in the flowchart brief details are provided.
-Clicking in the box provides much more information.
-The simplest way to return from an information box to the flowchart is to close it by clicking the small X located on the top right corner of the pop-up.
+This means that when you click on a box in the flowchart brief details are provided in a pop-up overlay.
+Clicking the 'Read More' button at the bottom of the overlay provides much more information on a new web-page.
+The simplest way to return from the information web-page to the flowchart is to click on the back arrow key located on the top left of all browsers.